 Typically, a dental surgeon performs gum graft surgery to correct gum recession.
 This technique works well, but it does have drawbacks.
 For one thing, gum grafting requires excising tissue from the mouth and placing it over the surgically prepared gum tissue.
 As a result, the procedure takes more time and recovery is longer and more complex.

-At Infinite Smiles, we offer a more comfortable solution that is just as effective for most cases of gum recession.
+Dr. Neal Patel offers a more comfortable solution that is just as effective for most cases of gum recession.
 And, it is both minimally invasive and far more convenient.
 This treatment is called the Chao Pinhole® Surgical Technique.

 Here's how this revolutionary surgical technique works:

 First, Dr. Patel numbs the affected area

 Then he makes a hole the size of a pin into the receded gum tissue

 Next, using specialized tools, he gently draws healthy gum tissue through the pinhole